venhdev/dio_curl_interceptor/README.md

 For detailed screenshots of the interceptor's behavior, including simultaneous and chronological logging, please refer to the [Screenshots](#screenshots) section at the bottom of this README.

+## Migration Guide

+For detailed migration instructions, breaking changes, and code examples, please see our comprehensive [MIGRATION.md](MIGRATION.md) guide.

 ## Terminal Compatibility

 Below is a compatibility table for different terminals and their support for printing and ANSI colors: